WLII-DT: Liberman purchase and the return of TeleOnce (2021–present)

 On July 2, 2021, Liberman Media Group and TeleOnce entered a distribution agreement with SBS operated stations WACX-DT11 in Orlando, Florida, (Note: WACX is owned by Associated Christian Television System, Inc. (ACTS), with SBS leasing subchannel space from ACTS.) and WGCT-LD in Tampa, Florida, to show TeleOnce programming on their stations.
 Local programs La Comay, Jugando Pelota Dura, and Ahora Es que Es began airing on Mega TV stations either live or on the same day they originally aired in Puerto Rico.
 This agreement marked the first time that local Puerto Rican programming was exported to the mainland United States since the launch of WAPA America in 2004.

 On December 8, 2021, WLII-DT unveiled their new studio facility at The Mall of San Juan.
 The facility, which occupies one of the empty anchor spaces at the shopping center, was unveiled during the station's upfront presentation which was held at the site.
 The station's new game show, La Boveda de Mr. Cash, was the first to broadcast live from the new studios when it premiered on March 1, 2022.

+On December 16, 2025, it was announced that TelevisaUnivision would be ending their affiliation agreement with WLII after 23 years, this would leave WLII without any imported programming from Univision or UniMas, a move that forced them to stop broadcasting out of the 11.2 subchannel.
+Although the change was to take effect on January 1, 2026, it actually began on December 30, 2025, when all TelevisaUnivision programming moved to their owned-and-operated station WSTE-DT.
+WLII plans on covering the hours left without programming by expanding the run time of shows such as Las Noticias and En La Mañana.